 I have come to luxuriate in those early days as a tourist when I first arrive in a new country.
 Later on, your new expat identity may look back at those experiences as touristy and not the “real place”.
 Still, there’s a reason people go to tourist destinations and it’s a good way to get you out and about.
 Your “real” experiences may be on the way to and from the tourist spots, and not the location itself.
 Again, it’s all about getting out there and getting started.

 Also, when you start working, you may find that it’s months until you have any free time.
-Hopefully you’ve arrived a week or so before your induction starts.
-If so, use this time to not only get some practical things done, but to start experiencing the culture.
+Hopefully, you’ve arrived a week or so before your induction starts.
+If so, use this time to not only get some practical things done but to start experiencing the culture.

 3. Get Mobile

 Every country offers unique challenges and opportunities for getting around.
 Before moving to Ho Chi Minh city, my first TEFL location, eight years ago, I foolishly imagined I’d be taking public transportation around the city.
 While this situation may have improved since I was working there, at the time it was a laughable solution.
 I remember waiting for thirty minutes, being smashed into a bus, and ending up further away from my destination than when I’d started.
-This was especially comical when I later learned I could have gotten to my destination in five minutes by motorbike taxi, and it would only have costed only fifty cents.
+This was especially comical when I later learned I could have gotten to my destination in five minutes by motorbike taxi, and it would only cost fifty cents.

 Learn what other expats are doing to get around, and make the decision that’s right for you.
 It may be faster to get around Vietnam’s cities by motorbike, but if you’re scared to death of the prospect, maybe a bicycle is more for you.
 If riding the Tokyo subway during rush hour scares you, see if there are other options (e.g. bus or living within a walkable distance of your school).